trondr/DriverTool/README.md

 # DriverTool

-Downloads drivers and software for a specific PC model and creates a driver package that can be imported into SCCM as a package or application.
+Downloads drivers and software for current PC model and creates a driver package that can be imported into SCCM as a package or application.

 ## Command line help

 ```
-DriverTool 1.0.19118.14 - Download drivers and software for a specific PC model and create a driver package that can be imported into SCCM as a package or application.
+DriverTool 1.0.19141.18 - Download drivers and software for current PC model and create a driver package that can be imported into SCCM as a package or application.
 Copyright © github/trondr 2018-2019
 Usage: DriverTool.exe <command> [parameters]